btakita/briantakita.com/src/posts/why-say-history-when-you-can-say-story.md

 > History can also refer to the academic discipline which uses a narrative to examine and analyse a sequence of past events, and objectively determine the patterns of cause and effect that determine them.

 Our culture says History is the recorded narrative of the sequence of Human events.
-However, we've heard the usages: The history of human civilization.
-The history of Mars.
-The history of the Universe.
-The history of Middle Earth.
+However, we've heard the usages: The history of human civilization; The history of Mars; The history of the Universe; The history of Middle Earth.
 This indicates that the vernacular has expanded the definition of history to include all of time and fiction worlds.

 <a href="http://en.wikipedia.org/wiki/Biography" target="_blank">Biographies</a> & <a href="http://en.wikipedia.org/wiki/Autobiography" target="_blank">Autobiographies</a> are also considered history.